snarlferb/u/README.md

   possibly the most comprehensive tool, and i really enjoy using the outline/spiro, and bitmap view to draw/edit w/.
 They did a good job making it feel smooth and intuitive.

+  If and when you learn how to draw w/ bezier curves, I found this page in *Technical References* that has some more advanced [terms/techniques](https://fontforge.org/docs/techref/stroke.html).

   We'll begin by going over some generic facts.
 Text is the actual content or string of characters that conveys information.
 It consists of letters, numbers, symbols, and whitespace that together form words, sentences, and paragraphs.